China opens new front in war as yuan speculation distorts export data

 On Wednesday morning, during a routine call to primary dealers in China's interbank market, dealers told Reuters that regulators had queried them for demand for three-month bills.

-Hours later, after markets had closed, the PBOC said it would auction 10 billion yuan of three-month bills on Thursday.
+Hours later, after markets had closed, the PBOC said it would auction 10 billion yuan ($1.6 billion) of three-month bills on Thursday.

 While a relatively small amount, the central bank has not issued bills - which drain liquidity in tenors between three months and three years - since 2011.
 It has instead relied on short-tenor bond repurchase agreements to move money rapidly in and out of the market, much as central banks in developed economies do.